 - 1 tablespoon beaten egg mixed with 1 tablespoon water

 - Preheat your oven to 350 degrees.
 Place a pie crust in the bottom of a standard pie pan.
-In a bowl, mix the berries, sugar, flour, salt and lemon juice and place in crust.
+In a bowl, mix the berries, sugar, cornstarch, salt and lemon juice and place in crust.
 Roll out the second crust and cut strips to make a lattice top, weaving the strips together.

 - With a pastry brush or the back of a spoon, brush a light coating of the egg wash over your crust.
 Cut away any long strips of pie crust and crimp the edges or press around the edge with a fork to seal the crusts together.